evgenytsydenov/ieee118_power_flow_data/convention.md

 ### Loads

-- "name" --- load name in form "load_{number}"
+- "load_name" --- load name in form "load__{number}"
-- "bus_name" --- name of bus where the load is placed
+- "bus_name" --- name of the bus where the load is placed
 - "in_service" --- if the load is in service
-- "p__mw" --- active power of the load in megawatts
+- "p__mw" --- active demand of the load in megawatts
-- "q__mvar" --- reactive power of the load in megavolt-amperes
+- "q__mvar" --- reactive demand of the load in megavolt-amperes
 - "datetime" --- date and time of variable measurement

 ### Generators

-- "name" --- generator name in form "{gen_type}_{number}"
+- "gen_name" --- generator name in form "{gen_type}__{number}"
-- "bus_name" --- name of bus where the generator is placeds
+- "bus_name" --- name of the bus where the generator is placed
+- "q_max__mvar" --- max limit of reactive output in megavolt-amperes
-- "q_max__mvar" and "q_min__mvar" --- max and min limits of reactive power in megavolt-amperes
+- "q_min__mvar" --- min limit of reactive output in megavolt-amperes
 - "v_set__kv" --- set voltage of the generator in kilovolts
-- "in_service" --- if the generator is in service
+- "in_service" --- if the generator is in service (not in maintenance)
-- "p__mw" --- active power of the generator in megawatts
+- "p__mw" --- active output of the generator in megawatts
 - "datetime" --- date and time of variable measurement